run Documentation

 Flags

---list— print all callable functions in the current Runfile.--inspect— output the MCP JSON schema for all functions (descriptions, parameters, defaults).--serve-mcp— start the MCP server so AI agents can call your functions.--working-dir PATH(alias--runfile) — pointrunat a specific project directory.--output-format stream|json|markdown— choose how results are emitted;json/markdownuse structured output when supported by the function.--install-completion [SHELL]— install shell completions (auto-detects if omitted).--generate-completion SHELL— print completion script without installing.
+--list— print all callable functions in the current Runfile.--inspect— output the MCP JSON schema for all functions (descriptions, parameters, defaults).--show-script— print the generated shell script that would be executed, without running it.
+Useful for debugging parameter injection and transpilation.--serve-mcp— start the MCP server so AI agents can call your functions.--working-dir PATH(alias--runfile) — pointrunat a specific project directory.--output-format stream|json|markdown— choose how results are emitted;json/markdownuse structured output when supported by the function.--install-completion [SHELL]— install shell completions (auto-detects if omitted).--generate-completion SHELL— print completion script without installing.

 Output formats